chrisgavin/hostinator/README.md

 ## Features
 * Detects new Docker containers dynamically by monitoring the Docker socket for events.
 * Puts your hosts file back to how it was originally on exit.
+* Limit Docker network to search for hosts with `HOSTINATOR_NETWORK` environment variable.

 ## Docker Image
 This project is availiable as a Docker image at [`chrisgavin/hostinator`](https://hub.docker.com/r/chrisgavin/hostinator/).
 You can use it like so: